 In this article we provide a gentle primer to the topic of selecting a GPS receiver for a smallsat mission and give an overview of some of the navigation and positioning products making waves in the global marketplace for space.

-In the next few chapters we take a brief look at how GPS receivers work and discuss what key performance characteristics need to be taken into account when selecting a product for your operation.
-If you would instead like to skip down to view the product listings, please click here.
+In the next few sections we take a brief look at how GPS receivers work and discuss what key performance characteristics need to be taken into account when selecting a product for your operation.

 Do you know of any smallsat GPS receiver that we’ve missed?
 Please drop us a note at [email protected] or on Twitter.
 Alternatively, if you’d like to list your products and services on satsearch, get started here.